TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 here in detail.
 So, if you look at "casual" TYPO3 installations, you will almost always find the directory structure as outlined below.

+Also see :ref:`Environment` for further information, especially how to retrieve the paths within PHP code.

 .. t3-field-list-table::
   :header-rows: 1